 As with any nascent technologies, the focus has typically been around pushing the limits of what’s possible.
 Kickstarter is awash with fresh products; from nano drones capable of being controlled via an iPhone developed in the most south westerly corners of Wales, autonomous intelligent drones utilising onboard GPS sensors to maintain tight tracking shots of their subjects, virtually indestructible quadrocopters, cloud-based control systems that allow drones be sent off into the wild and controlled via global 4G networks, to the Penguin B UAV which holds the world endurance record for the longest drone flight (civilian) at 54.5 hours.

 London-based design studio Marshmallow Laser Feast, have wowed crowds at Saatchi & Saatchi’s New Directors’ Showcase in Cannes for a number of years.
 With their world-renowned reputation for robotic performances and realtime mapping, the team has earned a reputation for creating the impossible.
 MLF’s ‘Meet Your Creator Quadrocopter Show’ blew away audiences at Cannes in 2012 with 16 autonomous quadrotors dancing above the stage, the performance (which can be viewed below) has to be seen to be believed:

 Do you work with drones?

-If a UK Limited company has invested in developing drone, or any other technology within the past three years, then you’re likely able to recover some of the development costs incurred from HMRC, with a repayment of as much as 1/3rd of your expenditure.
+If a UK Limited company has invested in developing drones, or any other technology within the past three years, then you’re likely able to recover some of the development costs incurred.
+You could recover a repayment from HMRC of as much as 1/3rd of your expenditure.
 Staff costs, subcontracted development and items consumed or transformed as part of the R&D project can be included.
 If you’ve created a product, appreciably improved something, or incurred significant investment in attempting (but ultimately failing) to achieve some sort of technological advance, then speak with one of our specialists today.